1096 Form Preview

 About IRS Form 1096

 IRS Form 1096, officially titled "Annual Summary and Transmittal of U.S. Information Returns," is a critical document for businesses filing paper information returns.
-While often overlooked, the 1096 serves as the essential cover sheet that summarizes and transmits your 1099s, 1098s, W-2Gs, and other information returns to the IRS.
+The 1096 serves as the cover sheet that summarizes and transmits your 1099s, 1098s, W-2Gs, and other information returns to the IRS — one transmittal per return type, mailed flat to the appropriate IRS Service Center.

-The form captures key summary data including your filer information (name, address, EIN/SSN), the total number of forms being submitted, aggregate amounts reported, and federal income tax withheld.
-Each type of information return requires its own separate Form 1096 — you cannot mix 1099-NEC and 1099-MISC on the same transmittal.
+The form captures key summary data: your filer information (name, address, EIN or SSN), the total count of forms being submitted, the aggregate amounts reported in the designated box, and any federal income tax withheld.
+Each type of information return requires its own separate Form 1096.
+You may not combine, say, 1099-NEC and 1099-MISC on a single transmittal.

-For the 2026 tax filing season, businesses submitting fewer than 10 information returns may file on paper using Form 1096.
-However, filers with 10 or more returns are required to submit electronically through the IRS FIRE (Filing Information Returns Electronically) system, in which case no 1096 is needed.
+For the 2026 tax filing season, businesses submitting fewer than 10 information returns may file on paper using the official scannable Form 1096.
+Filers with 10 or more returns of any type are required to submit electronically through the IRS FIRE system or IRIS portal — in which case no Form 1096 is needed or accepted.

 Our free online Form 1096 tool provides the current IRS form with an intuitive fillable interface.
-Whether you need to prepare your annual transmittal for 1099-NEC contractor payments, 1098 mortgage interest statements, or other information returns, our secure platform helps you complete Form 1096 accurately and efficiently.
+Whether you need to prepare your annual transmittal for 1099-NEC contractor payments, 1098 mortgage interest statements, 1099-MISC miscellaneous income, or other information returns, our secure platform helps you complete Form 1096 accurately and efficiently.